tanzircoderrect/OpenRace/website/docs/doc-contribute-to-docs.md

 title: Contribute to Docs
 ---

-Once you have developed a new feature Coderrect OpenRace, you should also reflect them to documentation.
+Once you have developed a new feature in Coderrect OpenRace, you should also reflect them to documentation.
 Meanwhile, we also welcome all pull requests to help refine our existing docs.

 This documentation describes everything about contributing to OpenRace documentation.